The asymptotic Samuel function and invariants of singularities: Rees algebras and their use in resolution

-We say that $\mathcal{G}$ is \textit{differentially closed} (or {\em differentially saturated}) if it is closed by the action of the sheaf of (absolute) differential operators $\Diff_{V/k}$.
+We say that $\mathcal{G}$ is \textit{differentially closed} if it is closed by the action of the sheaf of (absolute) differential operators $\Diff_{V/k}$.
 We use $\mathrm{Diff}(\mathcal{G})$ to denote the smallest differential Rees algebra containing $\mathcal{G}$ (its \textit{differential closure}).
 See \cite[Theorem 3.4]{V07} for the existence and construction.